Skip to main contentSkip to navigation

 What if two drives failed in my DS920+ SHR-1 array?

 SHR-1 provides single-drive redundancy.
 Two simultaneous failures in an SHR-1 array exceed the fault tolerance and the pool crashes.
 Recovery is still possible in many cases if the second 'failed' drive was actually ejected due to an SMR timeout or a transient read error rather than true mechanical death.
 We image every member and analyze the mdadm superblocks to determine whether the array can be virtually reconstructed from the cloned images.
-If one drive is truly mechanically dead, it may need a head swap or firmware rebuild before imaging.
+If one drive is mechanically dead, it may need a head swap or firmware rebuild before imaging.

 How long does DS920+ recovery take?